 Build a bond

-It’s hard relating to a ‘system’; pick a name that makes it feel more ‘human’ and an extension of your HR team.
-This approach has proved popular amongst Cezanne HR customers, with names often selected following an internal poll.
+It’s hard relating to a system.
+So pick a name that makes it feel more ‘human’ and an extension of your HR team.

 It is also worth planning out the first interaction employees will have with your new system.
 Can it be used to send out messages that promote employee engagement, a welcome message or a reminder about an upcoming social activity?
 That way, employees recognise early that the new system isn’t just about form filling and data administration.

 Try not to overwhelm employees during the first days or weeks of using the new system.
 Perhaps set a few simple tasks, such as uploading their photo or creating a short bio, so they become familiar with the new software and begin to take charge of their data.
 Provide a manual, so they don’t feel worried about ‘not getting it’ – Also, always ask for feedback.
 That way, you’ll identify early enough if something is getting in the way of their success – and yours.

 Identify departments where use is high and encourage them to share success stories.
 Share how time-saving the new system has been, how useful the team calendar is for planning projects and allocating resources.
 The benefits of being able to access and manage data, while on the move or working remotely should be stated.